Biggest fuck up?

 Stop the mail-malady!

 We can all be guilty of a common phenomenon which I call mail-malady.
 Don’t let your digital letterbox take over your workday.

-When I come to the office in the morning, the first thing I do is to set a clear goal for the workday ahead.
+When I come to the office in the morning, the first thing I do is set a clear goal for the workday ahead.
 Yes, just the one big goal which you know you will feel awesome once you have achieved it.
-Once completed, I am ready to open my mails and start my manic, mail-marathon – answering emails, scheduling meetings, resolving problems etc.
+Once completed, I am ready to open my emails and start my manic mail marathon – answering emails, scheduling meetings, resolving problems etc.